QuiltMC/developer-wiki/wiki/versions/1.19/getting_started/setup/markdown/setup.md

 - `LICENSE`

     A default `LICENSE` file is not included by itself in the template mod, only a template, choose a license that matches your own priorities and thoughts, and then create a file that has the legal text for it.
+In the event that you are unsure which license to choose, Modrinth has a very straightforward [blog post](https://blog.modrinth.com/licensing-guide) on the subject which may help.

     You also should set the `license` field in the `quilt.mod.json` to the [SPDX Identifier](https://spdx.org/licenses) of the chosen license.